 After many, many trips and lots of trial and error, we’ve started to get the flying groove figured out for our family.
-The best options for each family may differ based on your children and family rules.
-But hopefully the ideas above provide some helpful hints that will work for your family to have an easier and happier travel experience through the long, bustling corridors of large airports.
+The best options for each family may differ based on your children and your family rules.
+But hopefully, the ideas above provide some helpful hints that will work for your family to have an easier and happier travel experience through the long, bustling corridors of large airports.

 More Helpful Posts

 If you’d like some more ideas about traveling with young kids, check out these additional posts about 12 Tips for Traveling Internationally with Toddlers and 7 Tips for Relaxing Travel with Children.